KhushiBhattarai/Python/README.md

 Here you will get basic code of python.
-Hopw you will enjoy the code.
+Hope you will enjoy the code.